 July 31, 2019—Ottawa, Ontario

-Today, the three federal research funding agencies—the Canadian Institutes of Health Research, the Natural Sciences and Engineering Research Council and the Social Sciences and Humanities Research Council—along with the Canadian Association of University Teachers (CAUT) as representatives of the complainants and the Canadian Human Rights Commission have released the 2019 Addendum, which updates the terms of a 2006 Canadian Human Rights Settlement Agreement with the Canada Research Chairs Program (CRCP).
+Today, the three federal research funding agencies—the Canadian Institutes of Health Research, the Natural Sciences and Engineering Research Council and the Social Sciences and Humanities Research Council—along with the Canadian Association of University Teachers (CAUT) as representatives of the equity seeking plaintiffs and the Canadian Human Rights Commission have released the 2019 Addendum, which updates the terms of a 2006 Canadian Human Rights Settlement Agreement with the Canada Research Chairs Program (CRCP).
 This important milestone will support the Government of Canada’s corresponding vision for equity, diversity and inclusion (EDI) in the program.

 Achieving an equitable, diverse and inclusive research environment leads to increased excellence, innovation and impact.
 If Canada is going to reach its full potential for excellence, there needs to be diversity of perspectives to tackle issues and respond to opportunities effectively and in a way that has real impact.
 In order for the CRCP to meet its mandate of supporting research excellence, it is critical that all researchers—especially those from underrepresented groups: women, persons with disabilities, Indigenous peoples and visible minorities—do not face systemic barriers in accessing and benefiting from the program.
 Moreover, to retain this excellent talent in Canada, individuals need to be supported, valued and included.